This blog post includes contributions from several NGINX team members, including Valentin Bartenev and Nick Shadrin.

 Allocate 1 CPU core per 1–2 Gbps of unencrypted traffic.

 Small (1–2 KB) responses and 1 response per connection increase CPU load.

 Allocate 1 GB for OS and other general needs.

 The rest is divided among NGINX Plus buffers, socket buffers, and virtual memory cache, with a rough estimate of 1 MB per connection.

 proxy_bufferssize should be chosen to avoid disk i/o.
 If response size is larger than (

 proxy_buffer_size) the response may be written to disk, thus increasing I/O, response time, etc.

-- On the surface, NGINX zones are used to store data shared by multiple upstream servers, such as status, metrics, cookies, healthchecks, etc.
+On the surface, zones are used to store data shared by multiple upstream servers, such as status, metrics, cookies, healthchecks, etc.

-- Zone can also affect how NGINX distributes load between various components such as worker processes, however.
-For full documentation on what components a zone stores and effects, please refer to this section of the load balancing Admin Guide.
+Zones can also affect how NGINX Plus distributes load between various components such as worker processes, however.
+For full documentation on what components a zone stores and effects, please refer to the NGINX Plus Admin Guide.

-- NGINX depends on disk I/O and iops for a number of functions, including logging and caching.
+NGINX Plus depends on disk I/O and iops for a number of functions, including logging and caching.